Preston Pearson

-Preston James Pearson (born January 17, 1945) is a former American football running back in the National Football League (NFL) for the Baltimore Colts, Pittsburgh Steelers and Dallas Cowboys.
-He played college basketball at the University of Illinois.
+Preston James Pearson (born January 17, 1945) is an American former professional football player who was a running back in the National Football League (NFL) for the Baltimore Colts, Pittsburgh Steelers and Dallas Cowboys.
+He played college basketball for the Illinois Fighting Illini.
+Pearson played in five Super Bowls with three different teams.
+In describing the difficulties Pearson faced over the course of his 14-year NFL career, Pittsburgh sportswriter Phil Musick stated "Pearson has had more bad breaks than a glassblower with cold sores".